 Thousands of migrants and refugees in Bosnia and Herzegovina trapped on the new Balkan route.

 Since the closing of Hungary’s external border in the summer of 2015, most migrants in the Balkans have been trying to enter the EU via Croatia.
 This new Balkan route leads through Bosnia and Herzegovina, either from Serbia or from Albania and then Montenegro.
-In the first nine months of 2018, at least 16,144 refugees and migrants arrived in Bosnia and Herzegovina.
-Most of them are staying in the western part of the country, close to the Croatian border, in Una Sana Canton around the towns of Bihać and Velika Kladuša.
-In September 2018, between 4,000 and 4,400 migrants were estimated to still be in Bosnia and Herzegovina, from 3,400 to 3,900 in Una Sana Canton alone.
+Since 2018, close to 50,000 migrants and refugees have already used this route to enter Bosnia and Herzegovina.

 The local communities in Velika Kladuša and Sarajevo provided help and shelter to many people during the first months, but this solidarity could not keep up with the ever-growing number of people arriving.
 The local and national authorities were quickly overwhelmed and started to rely on UN agencies and national and international NGOs to provide support.
 However, the needs were manifold.
 The migrants and refugees needed food and drinks, medical support, clean clothes, a place for washing themselves and a place for sleeping.

-Since September 2018, Caritas Bosnia and Herzegovina (BiH), in collaboration and coordinatination with its three Diocesan Caritas of Banja Luka, Mostar and Sarajevo, has been providing different types of support to migrants and refugees with the financial backing of other European Caritas organisations.
+Since September 2018, Caritas Bosnia and Herzegovina (BiH), in collaboration and coordination with its three Diocesan Caritas of Banja Luka, Mostar and Sarajevo, has been providing different types of support to migrants and refugees with the financial backing of other European Caritas organisations.

 During the summer of 2018, smaller activities had already taken place, including distribution of food and equipment to migrant centres.
 Caritas BiH also undertook a study visit to Caritas Serbia, which has extensive experience in migrant support after almost a million migrants and refugees crossed the country in 2015.
 Based on their experience, Caritas BiH replicated the idea of a laundry service first in Bihać and, in winter 2020, in Tuzla.